crate/cloud-tutorials/docs/cluster-deployment/croud.rst

     Complete documentation on clusters in Croud, including all the deployment arguments, can be found `here`_.

-Deploying a cluster with specific version
+Deploying a cluster with a specific version
 -----------------------------------------

-You may want to deploy a cluster with a different than latest version.
-You can do this using ``--version`` parameter.
+You may want to deploy a cluster with a version other than the latest.
+You can do this using the ``--version`` parameter.
 Historical `Stable`_ and `Testing`_ or Nightly builds are all public and available to any user.
 To use the Nightly/Testing channels, you must use the ``--channel`` parameter.